escorciav/daps/README.md

 }
 ```

-If you like this project, give us a :start: in the github banner :wink:.
+If you like this project, give us a :star: in the github banner :wink:.

 ## Installation